 6. What features resonate with which customers?

-Again, you likely have integrated different tools with your e-commerce store in order to create a premium customer experience such as a customer support platform, pop-up survey forms, a review system, or different transactional methods.
-While these likely all have their own customer analytics attributed to them, it’s important to regularly track their performance and check them regularly to better understand which are helping and which are hurting, and then adjust or eliminate the ones that aren’t living up to their promises.
+Again, there are many tools to be integrated with your e-commerce store in order to create a premium customer experience.
+To name but a few: a customer support platform, pop-up survey forms, a review system, or different transactional methods.
+Chances are that they have their own customer analytics attributed to them.
+However, it’s important to regularly track their performance to better understand which are helping and which are hurting, and then adjust or eliminate the ones that aren’t living up to their promises.

 How Google Analytics and Hotjar help you track customers?